apurvagb/DDSA-original-Thesis/README.md

 3. Ticks per second changed to 48
 4. Change the cluster position by changing the coordinates for paramaeter "ClusterPosition"

-The configuration parameters can be changed in the experiment file : DDSA.xml
+The configuration parameters can be changed in the experiment file : DSA.xml

 Compile the DDSA simulation by running the build.sh script in the root directory of the repository.
 Run the code using ./run.sh